Point Defiance Park — how to have the best day in Tacoma wilderness

 Point Defiance Ferry to Vashon Island

 Point Defiance is on the North End of Tacoma, which makes for a short crossing via Washington State Ferry to Vashon Island.
 The ferry terminal is simple and located on the outskirts of the park, near Anthony’s.
 Since the only way on or off the rural island is via water, the fares are sold in round-trip tickets on the Point Defiance side.
-At the time of this writing (May 2022) adult passenger fare is $6.10 and youth $3.05 while a standard size vehicle (less than 22 feet) is $26.55 for the car and driver.
+At the time of this writing (Jan 2023), adult passenger fare is $6.25, and youths are not charged, while a standard-size vehicle (less than 22 feet) is $21.90 for the car and driver.

 The ferry route is known as Point Defiance to Tahlequah and takes about 15 minutes.
-On a clear day, the back and forth allows awesome views of Mt.
+On a clear day, the back and forth allows incredible views of Mt.
 Rainier and the Salish Sea from the outside deck and can be a fun activity for kids.
-It might be helpful to note there are no substantial attractions at Tahlequah and a vehicle or bike would be required to truly explore Vashon Island.
+It might be helpful to note there are no notable attractions at Tahlequah, and a vehicle or bike would be required to explore Vashon Island truly.
 The fares listed above also allow for using the Vashon Island to Fauntleroy (West Seattle) route in case you’d like to continue up to the Seattle area.

-For more information on a longer road trip to Vashon Island, check out my article Day trips from Seattle — 16 of the best.
+For more information on a more extended road trip to Vashon Island, check out my article Day trips from Seattle — 16 of the best.

 Interactive Point Defiance Park map

-To help with planning, print out this checklist (or save the pdf to your mobile device) in order to remember all the ways to connect with this nature-rich park.
+To help with planning, print out this checklist (or save the pdf to your mobile device) to remember all the ways to connect with this nature-rich park.